A global team of mental health system innovators.

-In addition to her role as Executive Director of Stepped Care Solutions, AnnMarie is a research fellow at Memorial University of Newfoundland on the CIHR grant to implement and evaluate the digitization of Stepped Care and is leading Stepped Care Solutions in their role as representative partner on Wellness Together Canada, the Government of Canada funded mental health response to COVID.
+In addition to her roles as Interim President and Executive Director of Stepped Care Solutions, AnnMarie is a research fellow at Memorial University of Newfoundland on the CIHR grant to implement and evaluate the digitization of Stepped Care and is leading Stepped Care Solutions in their role as representative partner on Wellness Together Canada, the Government of Canada funded mental health response to COVID.
 AnnMarie is also the co-author of Person-Centered Diagnosis and Treatment in Mental Health: A model for empowering clients.
 (Ladd & Churchill, 2012).

 - Anxiety assessment and treatment

 - Trauma assessment and treatment

 - Resilience Development